seng438-winter-2022/seng438-a5-kaitlinculligan/Assignment5-Report.md

 # Difficulties encountered, challenges overcome, and lessons learned

 We had difficulty getting the tools to work on our computers.
 We also had issues reformatting the data to make it acceptable to the tools.
 In the end, we had several group members who were able to determine the issue and solve the problem.
+Use of the RDC was somewhat difficult as the RDC only accepted 16 observations, so many different parameters needed to be changed in the Plot Data section of the RDC.
+Much work on the RDC was done through trial and error, but once you are aware of the all the components of the RDC it becomes relatively simple to use.

 # Comments/feedback on the lab itself